cvetomir-todorov/CecoChat/docs/03-infrastructure-01-main.md

 ## Run 3rd party components

-Before and after running the containers there are some [scripts for preparing](run/prepare/) the servers.
-Most of them simply create the `docker` volumes.
-The `docker-compose` files for the containers are in the [run folder](run/).
+Before running the containers docker volumes need to be created using the [create volumes scripts](../run/create-volumes).
+Some containers have configuration which resides in the [configuration folder](../run/configuration).
+After running the containers they need to be [prepared](../run/prepare) using `docker exec -it` just one time (unless the volumes are deleted).
+The `docker-compose` files for the containers are in the [run folder](../run/).

 * Kafka has 4 containers:
   - 2 Kafka brokers